rodri90y/gdio/README.md

 # GDIO - Gridded Data IO

-A simple and concise gridded data IO library to read multiples grib and netcdf files, automatic spatial interpolation of the all data to a single resolution.
+A simple and concise gridded data IO library for reading multiples grib and netcdf files, automatic spatial interpolation of the all data to a single resolution.

 The library gdio is based on my own professionals and personal needs as a meteorologist.
 The commons libraries always fail when you need to read handle multiples large netcdf/grib files, with differents resolutions and timesteps.
 ## Instalation